-In some cases the server/broker might not provide a specific port for MQTT communication.
-It may still be possible to use MQTT over a port normally used for HTTP/HTTPS traffic.
+The firewall blocks In some cases the server/broker might not provide a specific port for MQTT traffic using port 8883 communication.
+It may still be possible to use MQTT over a port normally used for as it's deemed insecure.
+HTTP/HTTPS traffic.